 Commercial Space Services

-We offer LLF members two different resources to address challenges that may arise when it comes to a physical location for your business.
+We offer our Business Members a variety of resources and opportunities to address challenges that may arise when it comes to a physical location for your business:

 Understanding the ins and outs of lease negotiation, a commercial build-out process, and navigating the complex regulatory process are daunting tasks for a local business.
 Unlike national chain stores or large corporations who have a team of consultants to handle this aspect of their business, local businesses often have to learn or guess what to do on the fly, while trying to accomplish other critical tasks necessary to start—or continue—operating a business.

-Lowcountry Local First has launched a Commercial Space Advisory Team to assist local businesses with the task of answering these questions in a professional and confidential setting.
+Lowcountry Local First’s Commercial Space Advisory Team to assist local businesses with the task of answering these questions in a professional and confidential setting.
 Locals experts helping local businesses.